reactjs/zh-hant.react.dev/content/docs/thinking-in-react.md

 There are two types of "model" data in React: props and state.
 It's important to understand the distinction between the two; skim [the official React docs](/docs/interactivity-and-dynamic-uis.html) if you aren't sure what the difference is.

-## Step 3: Identify The Minimal (but complete) Representation Of UI State {#step-3-identify-the-minimal-but-complete-representation-of-ui-state}
+## 第三步：Identify The Minimal (but complete) Representation Of UI State {#step-3-identify-the-minimal-but-complete-representation-of-ui-state}

 To make your UI interactive, you need to be able to trigger changes to your underlying data model.
 React makes this easy with **state**.